aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

 Our goal for this chapter is to create a web application that counts steps from a set of different walks recorded with mobile devices containing accelerometers.

+We'll write our web app in Ruby.
+Rather than selling you on why Ruby is good choice, I'll leave you with a quote from its creator, Yukihiro Matsumoto: "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
+That is the primary purpose of Ruby language."

 Our web app will: